Adel-Alkhamisy/CS531-Computer-Systems-and-Fundamentals-of-Systems-Programming/HW1/README.md

 - rising voidSort and display the output using the char sortOrder function.
 - The program can be compiled using gcc, and it easily reads using vi.

+ usage:
+- Click on HW1.c - Click on Download raw file
+- Move the file from the Download folder to a specific folder of your choice i.e. /Users/username/Desktop/HW1.c; replace username with your username on your computer.
+- Open the terminal and navigate to the folder that contains the HW1.c file.
+This will depend on your operating system.
+On Windows, you can use Command Prompt or PowerShell.
+On macOS and Linux, you can use Terminal. i.e. cd /path/to/your/directory that contains HW1.c
+- Compile the C File: Use the gcc command followed by the name of your C file, then -o, and finally the name you want for your output file.
+The -o option allows you to specify the output file name. i.e. gcc HW1.c -o anyNameOfYourChoice
+- then use ./anyNameOfYourChoice
+- Then the program will be running and you can test it as you like.